All Episodes

 And they're trying to shut that down and bring those prisoners of war here to give them access to the U.S. court system.

-You can forget about anything ever happening to them then when their ACLU and John Edwards type trial lawyers get hold of them.
+You can forget about anything ever happening to them.

-Now you got Senator Leahy, the Judiciary Committee chairman in the Senate, issuing seven subpoenas, also to the Justice Department and a couple other places, Dick Cheney over the warrantless wiretap program, which has already been shown to have helped stave off terrorist attacks last summer in London.
+Now, you got Senator Leahy, the Judiciary Committee Chairman in the Senate, issuing seven subpoenas also to the Justice Department and a couple other places, Dick Cheney, over the warrantless wiretap program, which has already been shown to have helped stave off terrorist attacks last summer in London.

 Nobody has.

-Well, it can't be any worse than it is today.
+It can't be any worse than it is today.

-There have all but it, folks, there are these battles for control of the country, ideological battles, intra-party partisanship and skirmishes.
+But folks, these battles for control of the country, ideological battles, intra-party partisanship and skirmishes, they've been going on forever.

-And for those who uh are citizens that are engaged and care about this for all the reasons you care about it, you care about it for your kids, care about it because you love the country, you care about the future.
+And for those who are citizens that are engaged and care about this for all the reasons you care about it, you care about it for your kids.

-Uh so you care about this stuff.
+So you care about this stuff.

 And it's a never-ending battle.

-It's never going to end unless the Democrats succeed in eliminating as a viable opposition party, either the conservative movement or the Republican Party.
+It's never going to end unless the Democrats succeed in eliminating as a viable opposition party either the conservative movement or the Republican Party.

-Took Democrats 40 years to screw up their control of the House, but they did.
+It took Democrats 40 years to screw up their control of the House, but they did.

 But that's history, and that wasn't us.